Like “cheese-ick” (it rhymes with Cheese-Its, a favorite snack of Chesick Scholars!)

 Yes, all of your meals will be provided during Horizons and Customs.

 Who can I ask for help in arrival/transportation questions?

 Prof. Jeff Tecosky-Feldman (“Jeff TF”) is a local Philadelphian and has lots of knowledge about the logistics of arriving by train, bus, air or car.
 Contact him at jtecosky [at] haverford.edu">jtecosky [at] haverford.edu.

 Where are some inexpensive hotels near campus?

 There aren’t any hotels close to campus!
 There is a Hilton Homewood Suites on City Avenue about a 15 minute drive from Haverford – prices vary.
-Villanova University, also about 15 minutes from campus, rents accommodations in dorms and apartment-style rooms but these may not be available in Summer 2021 due to COVID concerns.
+There is also a Fairfield Inn in Broomall, which is also about 15 minutes by car.
+Villanova University, also about 15 minutes from campus, rents accommodations in dorms and apartment-style rooms.
 There are many budget-priced hotels in Plymouth Meeting (about 20 minutes away by car).

 Where are close-by stores to get last-minute items?

 - There’s a CVS and Rite Aid Pharmacy, both open 24 hours, within a few blocks of campus.